 Though the team seems new, they are actually the fusion of past powerhouses Samsung Blue and Samsung White.
 It would seem they’ve not lost any power in the merger however, as Samsung Galaxy blasted to the top of their group with only one loss throughout.
 It’s difficult to predict what will happen in the semifinals but their first match is against C9 and they’re heavily favored due to their stellar performance in the group stages.

-H2K is a UK-based gaming organization that historically has done will in the European LCS but has been having a bad year.
+H2K is a UK-based gaming organization that has done historically well in the European LCS but has been having a bad year.
 They failed in the Spring and Summer Splits of this year, and only qualified for Worlds through championship points.
-Still, despite being one of the underdogs in this year’s Worlds, they’ve still got a shot at proving themselves.
+Still, despite being one of the underdogs in this year’s Worlds, they still have a shot at proving themselves.
 In particular, the team is expected to rally behind their star player FORG1VEN, who plays the carry role in the team.